 Think how dangerous it will be to walk past mobs.

 Better options for urban survival include bicycles and motorbikes.
-Make sure you know how to repair them though, or they will be useless when you encounter a small problem like a broken break cable.
+Ensure you know how to repair them, though, or they will be useless when you encounter a small problem like a broken brake cable.

-Perhaps the most important urban survival skill is knowing how to protect yourself against other humans.
+Perhaps the most critical urban survival skill is knowing how to protect yourself against other humans.
 Read our quick and dirty guide to Self Defense.

 Our “lizard brains” kick in during the aftermath of a disaster.
 With our brains focusing only on survival, even “civilized” people will have no problem stealing the pack from your back or fighting you for a scrap of bread.

-I recommend you read our post on how to survive a bad neighborhood, because the tips also work in post-disaster survival situations.
+I recommend reading our post on how to survive a bad neighborhood because the tips also work in post-disaster survival situations.